%20(2).avif)

 Alternatives include Longhorn, OpenEBS, Portworx, and cloud-managed CSI-backed storage such as AWS EBS, Google Persistent Disk, or Azure Disk.
 For background, see Kubernetes storage concepts.

-Our experience with Rook helped us build practical knowledge, runbooks, and automation that we use to help clients operate self-hosted, Kubernetes-native storage safely and predictably across multiple environments.
+Our experience with Rook helped us build practical runbooks, automation patterns, and troubleshooting workflows that we use to help clients design, implement, and operate Kubernetes-native storage with predictable reliability, performance, and cost control.

 Some of the things we did include: